acjf3/l3mips/readme.md

 =======

 A **MIPS ISA simulator** implemented in [L3](http://www.cl.cam.ac.uk/~acjf3/l3/ "L3: An ISA Specification Language").
+The simulator also supports [CHERI](http://www.chericpu.org "Capability Hardware Enhanced RISC Instructions (CHERI) ") capability extensions.

 Getting started
 ---------------

-To build the sml simulator, you need L3 installed on your machine.
+To build the simulator, you need L3 installed on your machine.

 L3 is implemented in [Poly/ML 5.5](http://www.polyml.org/ "Poly/ML home page"), so in order to compile L3, you will need Poly/ML corectly installed.
 Simply follow the steps described on the [Poly/ML download page](http://www.polyml.org/download.html "Poly/ML download page").
 It is basically a case of: